diacode/diacode-website/source/blog/2015-07-27-how-we-estimate-projects.html.markdown

 ## Conclusion

-Project estimation is a key part of a project, but it's something we do not charge for and sometimes we cannot close a deal for the project, therefore our main goal for the whole process is to keep it as lightweight as possible, avoid any possible overhead, while trying to be as accurate as possible with our estimation.
+Project estimation is a key part of a project, but it's something we do not charge for and not always we close a deal for the project.
+Therefore our main goal for the whole process is to keep it as lightweight as possible, avoid any possible overhead, while trying to be as accurate as possible with our estimation.